A Guide to Applications & Awards

 - Honorariums or travel expenses for scholars in residence who are relatives of the Rabbi or Rebbetzen at the host synagogue

-- Events held in honour of a community anniversary, unless they include educational or other content in the programme e.g. an educator
+- Events held in honour of a community anniversary, unless they include non-food/equipment-related content e.g. an educator

 You can download the PDF version of these notes on the application process here.